aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

   - If you add, modify, or import any items in Content Designer when set `EMBEDDINGS_ENABLE` is false, then embeddings won't get created and you'll have to reimport or re-save those items after reenabling embeddings again

 **EMBEDDINGS_SCORE_THRESHOLD:** to customize the score threshold, change the value of `EMBEDDINGS_SCORE_THRESHOLD`.
 Unlike regular elasticsearch queries, embeddings queries always return scores between 0 and 1, so we can apply a threshold to separate good from bad results.
-  - If embedding similarity score is under threshold the match it's rejected and QnABot reverts to Kendra fallback or no_hits
+  - If embedding similarity score is under threshold the match it's rejected and QnABot reverts to
+     - Trying to find a match on the answer field, only if ES_SCORE_ANSWER_FIELD is set to TRUE (see above).
+     - Kendra fallback
+     - or no_hits
   - Use the Content Designer TEST tab to see the hits ranked by score for your query results.
   - The default is 0.85 for now but you may well need to modify this based on your embedding model and your experiments.

-**EMBEDDINGS_WEIGHT_QUESTION_FIELD:** to tune weight for knn scores from question field matches.
-Modify the weight to scale question match scores up or down.

-**EMBEDDINGS_WEIGHT_ANSWER_FIELD:**  to tune weight for knn scores from answer field matches.
-Only applies when ES_SCORE_ANSWER_FIELD is true.
-Modify the weight to scale answer field match scores up or down.

-**EMBEDDINGS_QUERY_PASSAGE_PREFIX_STRINGS:** if 'true', strings are prefixed by 'query: ' for questions, and 'passage: ' for answers - see examples at https://huggingface.co/intfloat/e5-large.
-Applies only when using SAGEMAKER EmbeddingsApi.
-The default is currently 'true' to comply with model guidance, however we seen better distance in scores between correct and incorrect answers when set to 'false'.
-Please Experiment!
-If you use ES_SCORE_ANSWER_FIELD 'true' you'll get better scoring consistency from answer matches if this setting is 'true'.
-When changing this setting value, you must regenerate stored embeddings by exporting/importing all items.
+**EMBEDDINGS_SCORE_ANSWER_THRESHOLD:** to customize the answer score threshold, used only when ES_SCORE_ANSWER_FIELD is TRUE (see above), change the value of `EMBEDDINGS_SCORE_ANSWER_THRESHOLD`.
+  - If embedding similarity score for answer field query is under threshold the match it's rejected and QnABot reverts to Kendra fallback or no_hits
+  - Use the Content Designer TEST tab to see the hits ranked by score for your answer field query results.
+Select to "Score on answer field" checkbox to see answer field scores.
+  - The default is 0.80 for now but you may well need to modify this based on your embedding model and your experiments.